 Under this program a member eligible for service retirement may elect to continue in active service as a firefighter but have the fund begin crediting "payments" to a deferred retirement option plan (DROP) account in the member's name as of their eligible retirement (DROP) date.
 The monthly "payments" would be an amount equal to what the member's monthly annuity would have been if the member had retired as of that eligible DROP date.
 Any eligible cost-of-living adjustments (COLAS) would be applied to the monthly annuity during this DROP period.
 In addition, during the DROP period, the member would have all their appropriate pension contributions and applicable annual interest of 5% compounded monthly credited to their account during the DROP period as well.
-When the member retires, by terminating their active service in the fire department, an accumulated lump sum balance may be available to be distributed (all or part) to the member from the DROP account if the retiree is eligible for such direct distributions," so the pension Board encourages seeking tax advisement when in doubt.
+When the member retires, by terminating their active service in the fire department, an accumulated lump sum balance may be available to be distributed (all or part) to the member from the DROP account if the retiree is eligible for such direct distribution by meeting age requirements according to pension Board policy.
+Certain penalties could apply for "early distributions," so the pension Board encourages seeking tax advisement when in doubt.
 A second option is that the DROP account lump sum (all or part) may be "rolled over" into a qualified Individual Retirement Account (IRA).
 A third option is for the DROP account lump sum (all or part) to remain in the fund in the member's name continuing to draw 5% interest compounded monthly until the retiree is ready to have the funds moved elsewhere.
-At the time of termination for retirement, the member will then begin receiving their ongoing monthly pension benefit payments from before actual retirement, a member who is eligible for normal service retirement may elect to terminate active service as a firefighter and establish the DROP account at termination.
-This is commonly referred to as a "RETRO or BACK DROP," whereby the firefighter's DROP account reflects the accrual from the actual termination date back to a date on or after the date which they become eligible for normal service retirement.
+At the time of termination for retirement, the member will then begin receiving their ongoing monthly pension benefit payments from the fund as well.

+A member who has remained in active service after becoming eligible for service retirement can retroactively establish such a DROP account.
+That is, in lieu of electing to participate in the DROP before actual retirement, a member who is eligible for normal service retirement may elect to terminate active service as a firefighter and establish the DROP account at termination.
+This is commonly referred to as a "RETRO or BACK DROP," whereby the firefighter's DROP account reflects the accrual from theactual termination date back to a date on or after the date which they become eligible for normal service retirement.
 The maximum period under which a firefighter can participate in a DROP is 7 years.
 A firefighter may elect to establish a DROP account after reaching normal or early service retirement eligibility.